-The British Journal of Radiology reported a study which found using contrast during a CT amplified DNA damage but they concluded, “In the majority of cases the benefit will hopefully outweigh the risk.”
+The British Journal of Radiology reported a study that found using contrast during a CT amplified DNA damage, but they concluded, “In the majority of cases the benefit will hopefully outweigh the risk.”

 Environmental Health Perspectives said CT scans, “Can damage DNA and produce cancer should cells be unable to repair themselves.”

 They then said, “Scientists can’t state conclusively that CT scans cause cancer until ongoing prospective studies of that link generate results.
 In the meantime, they estimate cancer outcomes using dose–response models derived from other radiation-exposed groups, such as atomic-bomb survivors and patients treated with radiation.”

 The Journal of Radiation Research reported a study which found, “A significant increase in dicentric chromosomes was observed in the lymphocytes from 10 pediatric patients <10 years old after a CT scan.”
 They concluded by raising awareness for genome instability from exposure.

 The NIH did a study and found, “Childhood CT scans linked leukemia and brain cancer later in life.”

 The Journal of American College and Cardiology, Cardiovascular Imaging did a study which found, “Patients exposed to radiation from cardiac CT had evidence of DNA damage, which was associated with programmed cell death and activation of genes involved in apoptosis and DNA repair.”